KhronosGroup/glTF/extensions/CESIUM_binary_glTF/README.md

 }
 ```

-**Listing 3**: An `image` referencing a `bufferview` and with metadata useful for loading the image from the `arrayBuffer`.
+**Listing 3**: An `image` referencing a `bufferview` and with metadata useful for loading the image from the arrayBuffer.
 In JavaScript, `Blob` can be used as the source for an `Image` to extract an image from the arraybuffer.
 See Cesium's [`loadImageFromTypedArray`](https://github.com/AnalyticalGraphicsInc/cesium/blob/bgltf/Source/Core/loadImageFromTypedArray.js) helper function.
 ```json
 "an_image" : {
     "extensions" : {